Trick 1 . Browser Optimization

 Malware and virus programs can corrupt our files beyond repairable.
 It is same with the browsers as well.
 Scan your system with up-to-date antivirus program and keep your system clean.
 Doing this alone will solve 80% of your system issues.

 Trick 8 : Fix Your Flash

 When working with Google chrome, almost all of us encounter the pop up, asking us to choose between “Wait / Kill pages”.
 It happens due to the conflict that occur between the Chrome’s internal Flash module and Adobe flash plug-in.
-When both are enabled, instead of choosing any one, Chrome tries to use both and finally ends up with a browser crash.
-To avoid this issue, enable anyone of the flash versions.
+When both are enabled, Instead of choosing any one, Chrome tries to use both and finally ends up with a browser crash.
+To avoid this issue, enable anyone of the flash version.

 - Enter the term “Chrome://plugins” in the chrome address bar without the quotes.